 >:P

-A good way to find scholarly research is to find about if the paper has a DOI.
-Story short, a DOI is a persistent identifier for a piece of work, so that way should an author(s) change the work's location online—like a different website, journal, what have you—the original DOI will still point to the work.
+A good way store scholarly work is through a DOI.
+Story short, a DOI is a persistent identifier for a piece of work as string or URL.
+The purpose of a persistent identifier means should the author(s) change the location of the work online—like a different website, page, or journal—the DOI will still point to the work.

 Vibrio phage XM1